The Mechanistic Emergence of Symbol Grounding in Language Models: Related Work

-A central debate concerns whether larger language models exhibit genuinely new behaviors: \citet{wei2022emergent} highlight abrupt improvements in tasks, whereas later studies argue such effects are artifacts of thresholds or in-context learning dynamics~\citep{schaeffer2023emergent,lu2024emergent}.
+\boldstart{Emergent capabilities and learning dynamics of LMs.} A central debate concerns whether larger language models exhibit genuinely new behaviors: \citet{wei2022emergent} highlight abrupt improvements in tasks, whereas later studies argue such effects are artifacts of thresholds or in-context learning dynamics~\citep{schaeffer2023emergent,lu2023emergent}.
 Beyond end performance, developmental analyses show that models acquire linguistic abilities in systematic though heterogeneous orders with variability across runs and checkpoints~\citep{sellam2021multiberts,blevins2022analyzing,biderman2023pythia,xia2023training,van2025polypythias}.
 Psychology-inspired perspectives further emphasize controlled experimentation to assess these behaviors~\citep{hagendorff2023machine}, and comparative studies reveal both parallels and divergences between machine and human language learning \citep{chang2022word,evanson2023language,chang2024characterizing,ma2025babysit}.
-At a finer granularity, hidden-loss analyses identify phase-like transitions~\citep{kangaslahti2025hidden}, while distributional studies attribute emergence to stochastic differences across training seeds \citep{zhao2024distributional}.
+At a finer granularity, hidden-loss analyses identify phase-like transitions~\citep{kangaslahti2025hidden}, while distributional studies attribute emergence to stochastic differences across training seeds \citep{zhao2025distributional}.
 Together, emergent abilities are not sharp discontinuities but probabilistic outcomes of developmental learning dynamics.
-Following this line of work, we present a probability- and model internals--based analysis of how symbol grounding emerges during language model training.
+Following this line, we present a probability- and model internals--based analysis of how symbol grounding emerges during language model training.